jma02/graham-scan-visualizer/README.md

 Currently, only CSV files are supported for use.
 See [sample.csv](https://github.com/johnma02/Convex-hull-visualization/blob/master/sample.csv) for a formatting guide.
 ### Dependencies
+Get started with Python installation [here](https://www.python.org/downloads/).

+If your machine already has Python, or after you've installed Python, ensure that your machine has PIP installed.
 **If your machine has Anaconda installed, Matplotlib and Numpy will already be available and ready for use.**

 **PyQt5 will still need to be installed.**